lauralifts/loadmgt-workshop/admissioncontrol/demo/README.md

 The request success rate is currently less than the threshold, so you will observe throttling.

-Let's change the error rate to something under 20%: [10% error rate and 1000ms latency](http://localhost:9092/config?latency=100&error_rate=0.1)
+Let's change the error rate to something under 20%: http://localhost:9092/config?latency=100&error_rate=0.1

 Watch the graphs in Grafana: the throttling should stop, because the current error rate is below (1 - sr_threshold).

- Let's start throttling again by increasing the error rate above `sr_threshold`: [25% error rate and 1000ms latency](http://localhost:9092/config?latency=100&error_rate=0.25)
+ Let's start throttling again by increasing the error rate above `sr_threshold`: http://localhost:9092/config?latency=100&error_rate=0.25

 ## Modifying aggression